d2itechnology/at_newversion_notification/README.md

   at_newversion_notification: ^0.0.1
 ```
 ## Usage
-* In main.dart file, first create an instance of the `AtNewVersionNotification` class in your `initState()` method.
+* In main.dart (or any) file, first create an instance of the `AtNewVersionNotification` class in your `initState()` method.

-   `final AtNewVersionNotification appNewVersionNotific = AtNewVersionNotification();`
+   `final AtNewVersionNotification atNewVersionNotification = AtNewVersionNotification();`

-* Then Find your application package name and pass the value in andoidAppId, iOSAppId and
+* Find your application package name and pass the value in `andoidAppId`, `iOSAppId`.

-pass `minimum version` in minimumVersion parameter.
+* And Pass application minimum version value in `minimumVersion` parameter.

+* Call showAlertDialog method-
+  `atNewVersionNotification.showAlertDialog(context: context);`

-* And calling showAlertDialog method with your app.
-BuildContext will check if the app is applicable for updates or not.
-And based on the platform the alert dialog will automatically open then the user can go to the app store.
+* Application's `BuildContext` class will check if the app can be updated.

+* Based on the platform (Android/iOS) the alert dialog will automatically show.
+And user can redirect to the app store on the `Update` button click.
-   `atNewVersionNotific.showAlertDialog(context: context);`

 ## Example
 ```